Can Your Diet Help Relieve Rheumatoid Arthritis?

 Will Going Gluten-Free Relieve Joint Pain?

 How does this relate to RA?
 Joint pain and inflammation are also common symptoms of gluten sensitivity.
-And research does show links between the two diseases.
+But the evidence doesn't show that avoiding gluten will improve RA.

 Before you decide to cut out gluten, talk to your doctor or a dietitian.
 Gluten-free foods can be low in fiber and may lack key nutrients.
 They can also be high in fat and calories.